buley/personal/src/content/integration.md

 Now the real question is: **How do I use this knowledge to execute at the highest level?**

-Self-awareness is only valuable if it leads to **strategic action**—otherwise, it's just another intellectual exercise.
+Self-awareness is only valuable if it leads to **strategic action**--otherwise, it's just another intellectual exercise.

 I don't just want to understand myself.